Getting Iron for the Bullhorn God

 The prevalence of close range combat we experienced in Olympic Arena’s daily MILES exercises was also experienced by other warriors on other ground.
 I understand engagement distances in Mosul were similar.
 The Thunder Ranch Urban Rifle curriculum, Trident Concepts’ Combative Carbine, and other tactical courses for AR pattern rifles and carbines now emphasize the “zero to one hundred meter” realm over long-distance sniping.
 They also incorporated a lot of standing snaps (see Shooting and Scooting on Your Feet below).

-It’s the Law of Inevitable Discovery: like the wheel, it is such a fundamental concept, it was bound to be discovered by somebody sooner or later, and was probably figured out in several different places at about the same time.
-Perhaps it’s been discovered over and over again in the last dozen wars or so.
+It’s the Law of Inevitable Discovery: like the wheel, it is such a fundamental concept, it was bound to be discovered by somebody sooner or later, and was probably figured out in several different places at different times.

 A corollary to the closer engagement distances was the fact that, more often than not, we shot on our feet, rather than kneeling or prone.
 Sometimes we used what ‘Nam vets called the “Rice Paddy Squat,” or something between standing and squatting.
 Sometimes we’d be prone over a log or kneeling around a vehicle.
 But often, when we shot, we were standing (between short sprints).

-While that somewhat replicated firing from a foxhole type position, most of the time we fired standing around, rather than over, this or that because we were too busy moving, or we had just moved and were about to move again.
+While that somewhat replicated firing from a foxhole type position, most of the time we fired from standing, around rather than over this or that, because we were too busy moving, or we had just moved and were about to move again.
 Mostly, we shot off-hand, which is to say, from the shoulder but not bracing or resting the rifle on anything.
 We didn’t need to, because the engagement distances were so close.

 Yet all the live fire rifle courses I shot in the military, throughout the last two decades of the 20th Century, were entirely marksmanship oriented.
 We fired from prone, kneeling, or at most, standing from inside a foxhole or otherwise braced across the top of some sort of cover.

 All our live fire courses were based on the premise that you are defending a perimeter from a distant enemy who can be seen from very far off as he approaches.
-It’s true that one of my jobs in Saudi was to check up on “Augie Doggies” (augmentees), airmen from other specialties who were detailed to the SPs to assist with perimeter security of cantonment areas.
-I also pulled rooftop observer / countersniper duty (without a scope).
+It’s true that one of my jobs during Desert Shield was to check up on “Augie Doggies” (augmentees), airmen from other specialties who were detailed to the SPs to assist with perimeter security of cantonment areas.
+I also pulled rooftop observer / countersniper duty (often without a scope).
 In both of those jobs, one might potentially need to engage distant targets.
 But if sappers had breached the wire, or if, as was often the case in later wars, insurgents were already on base in the form of a Green on Blue, running and gunning would be the order of the day.

-The USAF didn’t incorporate snapping the rifle to a shouldered position and firing off-hand from a standing position at close range (less than 25 meters), into even a tiny portion of the qualification course for rifle, till 2004 or so.
+The USAF didn’t incorporate snapping the rifle to a shouldered position and firing off-hand, from standing, at close range (less than 25 meters), into even a tiny portion of the qualification course for rifle, till 2004 or so.
 Air Force small arms training got a lot more practical during my career, 1980 – 2014, and no doubt it has improved some since.
 Today’s rank and file AF Security Forces are better trained than they ever were.
 But from what I can tell, there’s still a great deal of room for improvement.

 We’d learned that rapid, close range, bipedal, unsupported fire was a useful skill in OA force on force exercises in 1987 – 89.
 But the AF as a whole didn’t learn it till Afghanistan and Iraq, in the next century.

 Likewise with the dynamic movement required in close range gunfights.
 There is some (very little) left and right movement in the Rifle AFQC now (or at least, was, when I retired in 2014).
 But it is far from dynamic.